Own-Data-Privateer/hoardy-web/tool/README.md

 I.e., when mirroring into an empty directory, if you see `mirror` generated an `HTML` document, you can be sure that all of its requisites loaded (indexed) by this `mirror` invocation are rendered too.
 Meaning, you can go ahead and open it in your browser, even if `mirror` did not finish yet.

-Moreover, unlike all other sub-commands `mirror` handles duplication in its input files in a special way: it remembers the files it has already seen and ignores them when they are given the second time.
+Moreover, unlike all other subcommands `mirror` handles duplication in its input files in a special way: it remembers the files it has already seen and ignores them when they are given the second time.
 (All other commands don't, they will just process the same file the second time, the third time, and so on.
 This is by design, other commands are designed to handle potentially enormous file hierarchies in constant memory.)